plurid/developer/README.md

     CLIENT --- SERVER

+the OWNER sets up on the developer SERVER a WORKER the SERVER builds the WORKER imagene the WORKER provides a certain execution context

 the OWNER writes source code in a code SPACE running the developer CLIENT

-the OWNER sets up on the developer SERVER a WORKER

-the SERVER builds the WORKER imagene

-the WORKER provides a certain execution context

-the OWNER runs a command through the CLIENT, e.g. 'developer build'

-the CLIENT requests from the SERVER a TOKEN based on the SPACE and WORKER id

-the CLIENT uploads the source to the SERVER using the TOKEN

-the SERVER launches a JOB using as base the WORKER imagene

-the JOB installs the packages in the WORKER and creates an intermediary WORKLOAD imagene for future usage

-the JOB runs the COMMAND in the WORKLOAD imagene

-the JOB extracts the output if any

-the SERVER sends the JOB's output to the CLIENT
+the OWNER runs a command through the CLIENT, e.g. 'developer build' the CLIENT requests from the SERVER a TOKEN based on the SPACE and WORKER id the CLIENT uploads the source to the SERVER using the TOKEN the SERVER launches a JOB using as base the WORKER imagene the JOB installs the dependencies in the WORKER and creates an intermediary WORKLOAD imagene for cache the JOB runs the COMMAND in the WORKLOAD imagene the JOB extracts the output if any the SERVER sends the JOB's output to the CLIENT
 ```